code-guy21/EcoLens/README.md

-# EcoScan
+# EcoLens

-EcoScan is a sustainable marketplace app designed to connect users with eco-friendly products and promote green living.
+EcoLens is a sustainable marketplace app designed to connect users with eco-friendly products and promote green living.
 The platform allows users to browse and purchase environmentally friendly products, track their eco-impact, and engage with the community.
 Vendors can list their products, manage inventory, and interact with customers, all while contributing to a greener planet.

 ## Table of Contents